helidon-io/helidon/docs/se/webserver/webserver.md

                 .trustedProxies(trustedProxies));
 ```

 - Create the `AllowList` describing the intermediate networks nodes to trust and not trust.
 Presumably the `lbxxx.mycorp.com` nodes are trusted load balancers except for the test load balancer `lbtest`, and no other nodes are trusted. `AllowList` accepts prefixes, suffixes, predicates, regex patterns, and exact matches.
-See the [`AllowList`](/apidocs/io.helidon.common.configurable/io/helidon/common/configurable/AllowList.html) Javadoc for complete information.
+See the [`AllowList`][allowlist] Javadoc for complete information.
 - Use `Forwarded` first, then try `X-Forwarded-*` on each request.
 - Set the `AllowList` for trusted intermediaries.